theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   - Checking whether you are trying to add two numbers or concatenate two strings, both have similar syntax.
   - If trying to add two numbers, check which one is on the left e.g. s in the equation v = s + 1
   - Make sure the selected number is a number and not a string or similar.
-You can either convert it to a number manually, or you can input a step into the method which automatically converts strings to their float/int equivalents.
+You can either convert it to a number manually, or you can input a step into the method which automatically converts strings to their float or int equivalents.
 This can be performed by the StrFVal function from HSLStrLib.
   - If trying to concatenate two strings, then the leftmost value is still being stored as a number rather than a string
   - Use the StrFStr function from HSLStrLib to convert a floating point number into the correpsponding character string before concatenating.